 - 1. Did international actors (including the European Union) take a position on the issue submitted to referendum? - Yes.
 The issue of the 2000 referendum in Ukraine was on the agenda of the PACE and the Venice Commission. - 2.
-In the affirmative, what was the form of their intervention? - The Venice Commission has produced two opinions: "On Constitutional Referendum in Ukraine"21 and "On Implementation of the Constitutional Referendum in Ukraine"22
+In the affirmative, what was the form of their intervention? - The Venice Commission has produced two opinions: "On Constitutional Referendum in Ukraine" and "On Implementation of the Constitutional Referendum in Ukraine" 100 National Referendum in Ukraine" 100 National Referendum in Ukraine" 100 National Referendum in Ukraine 100 National Referendum in Ukr

 - The 2000 referendum in Ukraine appeared to be a manifesting example of case when a democratic instrument of a national referendum ("on popular initiative") was used by the executive (in particular, by the President) with the definite undemocratic purpose: to circumvent Parliament and thereby to install a strong presidential regime.
 In case of its successful result, Ukraine could be easily transformed into a country with autocratic political system, very similar to those that were established as a result of referendums on adoption new constitutions and exist nowadays in some other post-Soviet states (in particular, such as Russia, Belarus or Kazakhstan. - The crucial role in preventing the negative shift of Ukraine's political system to autocracy was played by the Verkhovna Rada (the Parliament) when it has refused to consent with the constitutional amendments presented by the President as implementation of the results of the referendum "on people's initiative". - The Constitutional Court has not performed as independent organ of constitutional jurisdiction.
-While finding two questions submitted to referendum unconstitutional, it has failed to declare the President's Decree unconstitutional as a whole in a clear case of lacking applicable legislative rules for the calling and the implementation of any national referendum (constitutional, consultative, or on popular initiative).
+While finding two questions submitted to referendum unconstitutional, it has failed to declare the President's Decree unconstitutional as a whole in a clear case of lacking applicable legislative rules for the calling and the implementation of any national referendum (constitutional, consultative, or on popular initiative). - The lack of clear legal regulation for calling, holding and implementation of referendum on people's initiative and the absence of a judicial control of constitutionality of the question submitted to referendum was taken as a lesson of negative experience resulting in amending the Constitution in 2016 with the provision according to which since then the Constitutional Court is authorized to exercise such a control.